 Hotels in Kathmandu are also accommodating to families with children.
 The vast majority will have triple rooms or even rooms with four beds.
 It's also possible to request an extra mattress in your room or in higher budget hotels a cot.
 Many hotels have closed in gardens that children can play in or rooftop gardens.
 Though it is important to inspect these facilities for your own requirements.

-For a quieter, more peaceful stay with younger children you might want to consider staying in the World Heritage city of Bhaktapur which is a short taxi ride from Kathmandu city.
-Bhaktapur offers a quiet environment set in a traditional Newar city.
-The streets here are pedestrian friendly and filled with hidden treasures from potters spinning clay to Thangka painters working on large colourful artworks.
+For a quieter, more peaceful stay with younger children you might want to consider staying in the peaceful city of Bhaktapur which is a short taxi ride from Kathmandu.
+Bhaktapur offers a quiet environment set in a traditional Newar style.
+The streets here are pedestrian friendly and filled with hidden treasures from potters spinning clay vessels to Thangka painters working on large colourful artworks.

 The hotels in Bhaktapur offer homely stays with many of the owners delighted to have young families staying with them.
 It's a great opportunity to learn more about Nepalese family life.
 Don't be surprised if you get an offer to join them for a meal or tea more than once!

 Again, guest houses in Pokhara's Lakeside offer family friendly rooms and restaurants with closed in gardens or courtyards to put your mind at rest.
-Meanwhile walks or pony rides around the lake make for great morning or afternoon activities.
-High above the paragliders and micro lights offer an amazing experience for young adults to fly close to the mountains.
-Do check with the flight company regarding age restrictions for younger children.
+Meanwhile, walks or pony rides around the lake make for great morning or afternoon activities.
+High above, the paragliders and micro lights offer an amazing experience for young adults to fly close to the mountains.
+Make sure you check with the flight company regarding age restrictions for younger children.

-When in Pokhara one can't help but mention the vast number of treks many children enjoy.
+When in Pokhara there are a vast number of treks that children can enjoy.
 Depending on the age of your child you could pick short 3-4 days treks to Poon Hill or Dhampus.
 Older children who enjoy trekking could also participate in longer treks like the Annapurnna Circuit.
 Do get advice from your medical advisor back home about treks at altitude.
 For parents with younger children it's possible to hire a porter with a wooden doko basket for a fun way to carry your child on a trek.

-Jungle activities in Chitwan National Park offer yet more incredible things for children to enjoy while visiting Nepal.
-Half-day or full-day jungle treks are popular as the real possibility of seeing a wild rhino, elephant, deer or even a tiger becomes a reality.
+Jungle safari is a great adventure for children.
+Jungle activities in Chitwan National Park offer yet more incredible experiences for children to enjoy while visiting Nepal.
+Half-day or full-day jungle treks are popular for the real possibility of seeing a wild rhino, elephant, deer or even a tiger in the wild.
 Again, it's possible to hire a porter to help carry small children.